blbadger/blbadger.github.io/3-body-problem.md

 Now consider the placement of planets 2 and 3 in three-dimensional space.
 Which points on the $y, z$ plane are of equal distance to planets 2 and 3?
 The answer is the points that are equidistant from any certain point on the line connecting planets 2 and 3, projected onto the $y, z$ plane.
 Each pair of points in the $y, z$ plane that are equidistant from any point on this line will thus have identical trajectories, and should therefore have equal divergence which follows from our earlier argument.

 Is this the case?
-Recalling that
+Recalling that the initial points for planet 2 and planet 3 are

 $$
 (p2_x, p2_y, p2_z) = (0, 0, 0) \\